rook/kubectl-rook-ceph/README.md

 ### Commands

-- `ceph`: Run a Ceph CLI command.
+- `ceph <args>` : Run a Ceph CLI command.
 Supports any arguments the `ceph` command supports.
 See [Ceph docs](https://docs.ceph.com/en/pacific/start/intro/) for more.

+- `rbd <args>` : Call a 'rbd' CLI command with arbitrary args"

+- `mon-endpoints` : print mon endpoints"

-- `operator`: run sub-commands against the Rook-Ceph operator
+- `operator <subcommands>` : run sub-commands against the Rook-Ceph operator mentioned below
-  -  `restart`: restart the Rook-Ceph operator
+  - `restart` : restart the Rook-Ceph operator
+  - `<property> <value>` : Set the property in the rook-ceph-operator-config configmap.

+- `rook <subcommands>` : run sub-commands mentioned below
+  - `version` : print the version of Rook and the Ceph daemons version from the CephCluster CR status"
+  - `status` : print the phase and/or conditions of every CR in the namespace"

-- `help`: Output help text
+- `help` : Output help text

 ## Examples